Phashe/Songs/README.md

 # Songs
-REST API using Golang and gorilla Mux
+REST API using Golang and gorilla Mux \n
 Open the songs branch to view code